Vickers 40 mm Class S gun

-The Vickers 40 mm Class S gun, also known simply as the "S gun", was a 40 mm (1.57 in) airborne autocannon designed by Vickers-Armstrongs for use as aircraft armament.
+The Vickers 40 mm Class S gun, also known simply as the Vickers S or S gun, was a 40 mm (1.57 in) airborne autocannon designed by Vickers-Armstrongs for use as aircraft armament.

 It was primarily used during World War II by British aircraft to attack ground targets.
 It was largely replaced by the RP-3 rocket from 1943 on.